oleoa/Simon/README.md

-# TicTacToe
+# Simon Game

-Only using html, tailwind, fontawesome and pure js.
+Only using html, tailwind and pure js.

 ## Execute